-On Wednesday, Feb.7th, 2018 there will be a Science Career Talk for science students and graduates whereby science alumni working in the health services industry will speak about the career path they have pursued and how they navigated their job search with a science background.
+Science alumni working in the industry will speak about the career path they have pursued and how they navigated their job search with science backgrounds.
 Since many jobs are not publicly advertised, networking often plays a major role in how students and graduates find jobs and careers that fit their interests and values.

-This event will provide a great opportunity for science students and graduates to build their network, learn what opportunities there are in the hidden job market and how to best market their skills to industry professionals.
+This event provides a great opportunity for science students and graduates to build their network, learn what opportunities there are in the hidden job market and how to best market their skills to industry professionals.

 Deidre Puddister completed both a B.Sc.
 (HONS) Biology and a M.Sc.
 Env.
 Sci. from Memorial University of Newfoundland.
 Deidre has 16 years’ experience working in the environmental industry, the last 9 of which have been focused on the construction industry.
 Deidre began her career in construction with Pennecon Heavy Civil Limited (PHCL) in 2009 as the PHCL Site Environmental Manager on the Long Harbour project.